setdvd/bbr/README.md

 * Got notification when your code has conflicts or build failed
 * Merge PR from the app without loading Bitbucket heavy ui
-* Auto merge PR when all condition are met (# of build, # of approves, not conflicts or open tasks)
+* Auto merge PR when all condition are met (# of successful builds, # of approves, no conflicts or open tasks)